Cybernet and Horizon Credit Union:

 Horizon had already been using small-footprint systems in its branch locations, yet the march of time brought the need for more powerful systems that could handle increasingly sophisticated software for processing ever greater volumes of data.
 Also, Horizon’s growth in the past decade had included mergers with smaller institutions, so Greg had inherited a diverse assortment of legacy systems that varied greatly in capacity and quality.
 Greg had two critical requirements for their new system: saving space at the MSR’s window and, most importantly, serial port connectivity for small check scanners and CDMs still in use.
 In addition, to simplify pricing, tech support and training, Greg wanted to choose a single source to replace the existing units from multiple manufacturers.
 From his background in the health care industry, Greg already knew about Cybernet’s all-in-one PCs, so he decided to include them in his evaluation.

-Greg ordered a ZPC-GX31 from Cybernet to test for 30 days, comparing it to existing units from the other manufacturer already in place.
+The Cybernet Solution Greg ordered a ZPC-GX31 from Cybernet to test for 30 days, comparing it to existing units from the other manufacturer already in place.
 Both companies’ entries had a small footprint and fit well for their intended use, and both offered the necessary computing power to perform as required.
 However, only Cybernet’s all-in-one keyboard PC came standard with the two serial ports needed for the check scanners and CDMs; the other manufacturer required a special order and long lead time to install the extra ports.
 That made it easy for Greg to decide; Cybernet was selected as the single source.

 Greg had Cybernet customize the ZPC-GX31s with additional RAM, Windows OS, and Microsoft Office.
 After he received the units, his staff loaded the banking software on one of the units, then imaged it and transferred it to the other units.
 Once the software was loaded, deployment was fast and easy.

-With Cybernet's ZPC-GX31 all in one keyboard computers now installed at every MSR window at all 16 branches of Horizon Credit Union across central and eastern Washington and northern Idaho, Horizon is pleased with the performance and connectivity to run all the banking software and peripherals needed.
+Key Results With Cybernet's ZPC-GX31 all in one keyboard computers now installed at every MSR window at all 16 branches of Horizon Credit Union across central and eastern Washington and northern Idaho, Horizon is pleased with the performance and connectivity to run all the banking software and peripherals needed.
 The MSRs are also pleased with the freed up workspace at their windows, enabling them to be more efficient and focus on their members rather than deal with bulky technology.
 Cybernet’s all-in-one keyboard PC, the ZPC-GX31, has helped Horizon to continue to deliver the customer service they are known for.